robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0650/README.md

     }

 Dead simple and does a LOT for little bit of code.
 If your looking for a fun little program to put on an ATTINY, this is it.
-Demoscene by thy name.
+Demoscene be thy name.

 Each time it loops, it checks the pot, calculates and out byte and increments t.
 Sweet!
 The only thing is that it outputs via DigitalWrite which really means that its the last bit as a squarewave output.
 Eh...still beeps right.
+But its audio is more of a bitbeat than a bytebeat.

 So, in this sketch we will extend things a little and point out some improvements that can be made. ( Although...again..this is just fine as it is)